Marriage in the United States: Boutilier v. Immigration Service, 1967

 In 1967, the Supreme Court confirmed that, when describing a homosexual person, they were to be referred to as a "psychopathic personality."
 Twenty-one-year-old Clive Boutilier, a Canadian, had moved to the United States in 1955 to join his mother, stepfather, and 3 siblings who already lived there.
 In 1963, he applied for US citizenship, admitting that he had been arrested on a sodomy charge in 1959.
 He was ordered to be deported.
 He challenged his deportation until it became a federal matter and became a case for the Supreme Court.
 In a six-three decision, the court ruled that Congress had decided to bar gay people from entering the United States:

 "Congress was not laying down a clinical test, but an exclusionary standard which it declared to be inclusive of those having homosexual and perverted characteristics..."
 Congress used the phrase 'psychopathic personality' not in the clinical sense, but to effectuate its purpose to exclude from entry all homosexuals and other sex perverts."

 Boutilier was torn from his partner of eight years.
 According to one historian, "Presumably distraught about the Court's Decision...
 Boutillier attempted suicide before leaving New York, survived a month-long coma that left him brain-damaged with permanent disabilities, and moved to southern Ontario with his parents, who took on the task of caring for him for more than twenty years."
 He died in Canada on April 12, 2003, only weeks before that country moved to legalize same-sex marriage.

-Even with the ban being enforced homosexual people still managed to come to the United States for several reasons, but especially to be with the people they loved.
-The fight to allow homosexual immigrants into the United States continued in the mid-1970 with an Australian national named Anthony Sullivan.
+Even with the ban being enforced, homosexual people still managed to come to the United States for several reasons, but especially to be with the people they loved.
+The fight to allow homosexual immigrants into the United States continued in the mid-1970s with an Australian national named Anthony Sullivan.
 He was living in Boulder, Colorado, with his American partner, Richard Adams.
 When Sullivan's visitor's visa was about to expire, they managed to persuade the county clerk to issue them a marriage license, with which Sullivan applied for a green card as Adams' spouse.
 They received a negative reply from the Immigration and Naturalization Service.
 Sullivan and Adams sued, and in 1980, the Ninth Circuit Court of Appeals concluded that because Congress intended to restrict the term "spouse" to opposite-sex couples, and because Congress has extensive power to limit access to immigration benefits, the denial was lawful.
 The ban was finally repealed in 1990, but without making any provision for gays and lesbians to be treated equally with regard to family-based immigration sponsorship.
-Sponsorship became possible only after the 2013 US Supreme Court decision in US v Windsor that struck down a provision to the contrary in the Defense of Marriage Act.
+Sponsorship became possible only after the 2013 US Supreme Court decision in United States v.
+Windsor that struck down a provision to the contrary in the Defense of Marriage Act.